What to Do With Your Home After a Divorce?

 What happens to the mortgage on your home?

 Selling your home during a divorce can raise many questions.
 For example, many people wonder what the best order is for handling certain matters.
 Should you sell your home first, or wait until after the divorce?
 In principle, it doesn’t really matter which you do first.
-It’s entirely up to you whether you choose to sell your home after the divorce or the other way around.
+It’s up to you to decide whether to sell your home after the divorce or the other way around.

 Another important question is what happens to the mortgage on your home.
-If you or your partner continues to live in the home, the person who remains in the home must assume the mortgage.
-The bank will then assess whether that person has sufficient funds to cover the ongoing payments.
-If the bank agrees, the other party must submit a request to the bank to no longer be liable for the mortgage.
+If you or your partner continues to live in the home, the person who remains in the home must take over the mortgage.
+The bank will then assess whether that person has sufficient funds to take on the ongoing payments.
+If the bank agrees, the other person must submit a request to the bank to be released from liability for the mortgage.

 Thinking of selling your house?